 - 1 teaspoon coriander seeds

-- 1 teaspoon black cardamom seeds
+- 2 teaspoons black cardamom seeds (approximately 5 pods)

 Curry Soup: